The Bankrate promise

 Depending on your lender, there might be a one-time application fee, as well.

 Loan processing and underwriting

 During loan processing and underwriting, the lender and underwriters assess your information, sometimes called your risk profile, to see how much of a mortgage you can handle and pay back on time.
-The lender evaluates information through a software program, manually or both to come to a decision about loaning you a mortgage.
-At this time, the lender can approve or deny the loan, or ask for more information.
-Don’t be surprised if you do get a request for more information — this is very common.
+The lender evaluates information either through a software program or manually —or sometimes both — to reach a decision about loaning you a mortgage.
+At this time, the lender can approve or deny the loan, or ask for more information — that is, approve you conditionally.
+Don’t be surprised if you do get a request for more information: It’s very common.

 The various closing costs and fees fall into three categories:

-- Some may go up to 10 percent
+- Those that may go up to 10 percent

-- Some may go up without limit under special circumstances
+- Those that may go up without limit under special circumstances

 If allowable changes occur, a revised loan estimate will be provided.

 You can negotiate closing costs in several ways.
 You may ask your lender for a discount, or for the seller to pitch in.You may also apply to roll the costs into your loan, which may save you money upfront, but can cost you more over the life of the loan.

 How to prepare for the loan origination process